Indonesian nationalism: Background

-Nationalism grew in Indonesia starting after the emergence of Islamic Unions.
-Budi Oetomo, which was formed earlier, was an "elite" organization so that it did not contribute to fostering nationalism throughout society.
-The Sarekat Islam (Islamic Union) made various efforts in fostering nationalism throughout the Dutch East Indies at that time.
+Early political associations in Indonesia have been described by scholars as 'particularist' and regional, due to a low level of political mobilization and Dutch restrictions on party membership.

+Founded in 1908, Budi Utomo is often regarded as the first modern nationalist organization in Indonesia, though it was explicitly Javanese.
+However, the first nationalist organization to gain a mass following was the Sarekat Islam (Islamic Union), originally founded to oppose Chinese migrant economic competition.
+At the Sarekat Islam Congress in 1916, board president Oemar Said Tjokroaminoto outlined his vision of nationalism: "we hope sincerely for the establishment of self-government for the Netherlands Indies, or at least the creation of a Colonial Council so that we will be able to participate in administrative policymaking."
+Other large religious organizations include the Muhammadijah, founded in 1912, and the Nahdatul Ulama, founded in 1926.

-In c.
-1920 the word "Indonesia" came into its modern usage.
-Created by an English naturalist George Windsor Earl in 1850 to classify the ethnic and geographic area, "Indonesia" was seized upon by nationalists as a word to imagine a unity of peoples.
-"Previously the Youth Alliances had talked about a separate Balinese nation, Javanese nation, Sumatran nation, and so on, now 'Indonesia' spoke of a single people".
+Around 1920, the word "Indonesia" came into its modern usage.
+Initially created by an English naturalist George Windsor Earl in 1850 to classify the ethnic and geographic area, "Indonesia" was seized upon by nationalists as a word to imagine a unity of peoples.
+As Adrian Vickers notes, "[p]reviously the Youth Alliances had talked about a separate Balinese nation, Javanese nation, Sumatran nation, and so on, now 'Indonesia' spoke of a single people".

 History

-The first nationalist movement in Indonesia was recorded back to the first half of the 20th century, during that time many native Indonesians of the Dutch East Indies began to develop consciousness as one nation.
-Nationalism in Indonesia grew drastically after the establishment of the Dutch Ethical Policy.
+The first nationalist movement in Indonesia emerged in the early 20th century, developing in response to the establishment of the Dutch Ethical Policy.
 On 28 October 1928, the All-Indonesian Youth Congress proclaimed the Youth Pledge (Sumpah Pemuda), establishing the nationalist goals of: "one country — Indonesia, one people — Indonesian, and one language — Indonesian".
+According to Jacques Bertrand, "[t]he 1920s to the 1940s constituted the formative period of the Indonesian nation."

+Formed in 1927, the Indonesian National Party led by Sukarno established its objectives as "the full independence of Indonesia and the establishment of democratic political institutions."
+However, the emerging nationalist movement faltered as major nationalist leaders including Sukarno, Sutan Sjahrir, and Mohammad Hatta were arrested and exiled by Dutch colonial authorities.